nutonomy/nuscenes-devkit/README.md

 - Move the .json files to your nuScenes `maps` folder.
 - Get the latest version of the nuscenes-devkit.
 - If you already have a previous version of the devkit, update the pip requirements (see [details](https://github.com/nutonomy/nuscenes-devkit/blob/master/setup/installation.md)): `pip install -r setup/requirements.txt`
-- Get started with the [tutorial](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/tutorials/map_expansion_tutorial.ipynb).
+- Get started with the [map expansion tutorial](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/tutorials/map_expansion_tutorial.ipynb).

 ## Devkit setup
 The devkit is tested for Python 3.6 and Python 3.7.